This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

-When our puppies are not fully vaccinated we generally avoid areas frequented by unknown dogs like parks (especially dog parks), pet stores, and we’re extra careful at the vets office.
+When our puppies are not fully vaccinated we generally avoid areas frequented by unknown dogs like parks (especially dog parks), and pet stores, and we’re extra careful at the vet’s office.

 - Archer: Lucky for us Archer is being raised as a service dog so there are plenty of places for him to socialize where dogs don’t regularly frequent like grocery stores, shopping malls, book stores, restaurants, movie theaters, and most places the general public can go.

 - Raven: As an adult dog we weren’t worried about Raven’s immune system when taking her out.
 Her biggest issue was anxiety which we attribute to factor #1: History.

 Winner: DOG.
 Sadly, we’ve experienced puppy Parvo outbreaks firsthand.
 It’s not fun.

 One of the things I do when I first bring home a puppy or dog is given a bath.

 Let me tell you it’s a whole heck of a lot easier to bathe a 10-pound puppy compared to a 70-pound dog